brynmanalang-dev/Portfolio_OdinProject/README.md

 # My Portfolio Website

 My first ever polished* website, made in html and css.
-This project was requested by The Odin Project
+This project was provided by The Odin Project

 ## FEATURES